Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS/VANILLA.md

 `network-compression-threshold` -

-`online-mode` - Sets if the server checks connecting players against the Minecraft database.
-Setting this to false lets people with an unlicensed version of Minecraft, This also allows you to connect to the server with no internet connection.
+`online-mode` - Sets whether the server checks connecting players against the Minecraft database.
+Setting this to false lets people with an unlicensed version of Minecraft to connect to the server.
+This also allows you to connect to the server with no internet connection.

 `op-permission-level` - Sets what permission level players with op have.